xlwang/queryprovenance/result/experiment_scripts/README.md

         sh setup.sh

-Thsi script goes into each directory and runs
+This script goes into each directory and runs

         # in the directory:
         sh setup.sh
         python plot.py

+To clean databases created for the experiments

+        sh clean.sh